Marlins vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have won 14 of the 23 games they were listed as the moneyline favorite this season (60.9%).
+- The Marlins have been favored on the moneyline 24 total times this season.
+They've gone 15-9 in those games.

-- When it has played as moneyline favorites with odds of -175 or shorter, Miami has a record of 3-1 (75%).
+- Miami has gone 6-1 when it has played as moneyline favorites with odds of -160 or shorter (85.7% winning percentage).

-- The implied moneyline probablility for this matchup gives the Marlins a 63.6% chance to win.
+- The Marlins have a 61.5% chance to win this game based on the moneyline's implied probability.

-- Miami has played in 59 games with set over/under, and have combined with opponents to go over the total 27 times (27-28-4).
+- Miami has played in 60 games with a set over/under, and have combined with its opponents to go over the total 28 times (28-28-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!